AI Conversation Summary

 AI Design System

+After rounds of testing and getting feedback, we started considering the detailed UI.
 The existing design system didn’t support contact centre workflows, especially because experts frequently minimise or resize windows.I worked with the Senior Product Designer to create and refine the AI Design UI Kit, adding new patterns, behaviours and breakpoints tailored for expert workflows.
 This fed directly into the broader design system.

 A successful launch